Resource curse: Human capital

-Resource extraction driven economies can be argued to potentially have negative effects on human capital through several different means.
-"Addictive economies" is a term that was coined by William Freudenburg to describe how resource extraction driven economies can lead to short term economic benefits and sometimes short-sightedness by policymakers.
+Resource extraction–driven economies can be argued to potentially have negative effects on human capital through several different means.
+"Addictive economies" is a term that was coined by William Freudenburg to describe how resource extraction driven economies can lead to short-term economic benefits and sometimes shortsightedness by policymakers.
 Freudenberg also did research in an effort to understand more of the human capital implications of these types of economies and why results vary so widely across regions and industries.
 Although there is plentiful research of these types of economies, an understanding of the socioeconomic effects are still murky.
 Researchers Robert Purdue and Gregory Pavela did research on the West Virginia coal mining economy to further investigate these concerns.
 Their research includes data from all of West Virginia's 55 counties over the 13-year period from 1997 to 2009.
 In this research, significant ecological costs can be noted in the area which, in turn, affect the people negatively.
-The research also poses the fact that West Virginia ranked last on the Gallup-Healthways Well-Being Index in the years of 2009-2010 in the categories of "physical health", "emotional health", "life evaluation", and "overall well-being".
+The research also poses the fact that West Virginia ranked last on the Gallup-Healthways Well-Being Index in the years of 2009–10 in the categories of "physical health", "emotional health", "life evaluation", and "overall well-being".
 Arguments against the "resource curse" often claim economic benefits from the resource.
 The Purdue and Pavela case study reflects an example of negative economic impacts of this type of reliance on resource extraction; as even when the price of surface level coal goes up on the market, the poverty levels of people within those communities rises alongside it.